tomshaw/fontup/README.md

 - Install and uninstall fonts on both Unix-like and Windows systems. 🖥️
 - Temporary font installation and uninstallation on Windows. ⏳
-- Runs asynchronously, and is extremely fast. 🏃
+- Runs asynchronously and is lightning fast. 🏃
 - Error checking to ensure fonts are installed and uninstalled correctly. ✔️
-- Prints sorted duration list of installed fonts in a neat colorized table. 🦋
+- Prints colorized table of installed fonts sorted by duration. 🦋

 ## 🛠️ Usage 🛠️